anas2479/bash-mirror/README.md

+# 🛑🛑 Unstable and Under  Extensive Development 🛑🛑
 ![Bash-Mirror Logo](https://user-images.githubusercontent.com/49694746/120115740-b696aa00-c14a-11eb-9995-23b09ecee81c.png)

 Bash-Mirror is a JS library for creating Bash or Shell-like experiences on your web apps.
 It even emulates a filesystem to be more realistic.